 - Biased and selects which data best fits their hypothesis, ignoring everything else.

-- Unscrupulous and ignore the data altogether, maintaining their predictions are reality.
+- Unscrupulous and ignore the data altogether, maintaining their predictions are the reality.

 - Curious and focus on inputs to learn and discover.